publiclab/mapknitter/README.md

 MapKnitter is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with Map Knitter.
+You should have received a copy of the GNU General Public License along with MapKnitter.
 If not, see <http://www.gnu.org/licenses/>.